tomwalder/php-gds/README.md

 ## Defining Your Model ##

-It often makes a lot of sense to define your Model Schema up front.
-Because Datastore is schemaless the library also supports fields/properties that are not explicitly defined in your schema.
+Because Datastore is schemaless, the library also supports fields/properties that are not explicitly defined.
+But it often makes a lot of sense to define your Model Schema up front.

-Here is how we build the Schema (in the BookStore class) for our examples:
+Here is how we might build the Schema for our examples:

 ```php
 // Define a schema with a Datastore Entity Kind of "Book" and 3 fields